10 best garden forks to spruce up your soil

 Best carbon steel garden fork

 If you'd rather invest in a carbon steel option, this Wilkinson Sword Carbon Steel Border Fork is a great place to start.
-Under £25, it's good value for maximum material and is made with borders in mind.
-It's perfect for digging up flowerbeds and cultivating soil, even if you have confined spaces.
+Under £25, it's good value for quality materials and is made with borders in mind.

 Pros

-• Versatile option
+• Versatile option for everyday garden tasks

 Cons

-Best supermarket garden fork
+Best garden fork for small spaces

 A versatile lightweight fork, perfect for loosening soil, weeding, aerating, and cultivating.
 Garden Life Lightweight Digging Fork has a rust-resistant stainless steel head with polished prongs that effortlessly glides through soil.
-The solid ash shaft features a comfortable YD handle.
-From Kent & Stowe's Garden Life range, this compact stainless steel tool is designed for easy handling – ideal for smaller spaces, gardeners with mobility challenges, or those who prefer lighter tools.
+The solid ash shaft features a comfortable Y-dee handle.

 Pros

-• 15-year guarantee
+• Comes with a 15-year guarantee

 Cons